Hara Arena suffered extensive damage when tornadoes and severe storms moved through the region on Monday, May 27, 2019.

 When shovels dug into the Trotwood ground in 1963 to expand the Wampler Ballarena, the new facility needed a name.

 Brothers Harold and Ralph Wampler came up with a simple solution: Take the first two letters of their first names.
 Since, Hara has been a household name in the region (and, in its heyday, the entire entertainment industry).

 Adding onto the dance hall built in 1956, the facility grew into a six-building complex that served as a convention, exposition and sports center on Shiloh Springs Road in Trotwood.
 When it opened in 1964, a whole new world of entertainment opened to the community.

 >> PHOTOS: Key moments in Hara Arena’s history

 “It is a shame we have had to go to Cincinnati and Troy to enjoy the facilities these boys are putting up here,” said Harry Kiefaber, a Montgomery County commissioner, at the groundbreaking.

-After more than six decades of business, the iconic venue will host its last event - a comic and toy show - on Saturday.
+After more than six decades of business, the iconic venue closed its doors in August 2016 after 60 years of sports, shows and conventions.

 Announcement of the closure inspired recollections across the region.
 Thousands have sung along with a favorite band, cheered for their team and commemorated special events at Hara Arena.